US Marine Corps Weight Standards

 - Ages 46 and above: 29 percent

-While on the Body Composition program, if a Marine fails to lose the required weight/body fat to get within standards, they can ultimately be discharged from the United States Marine Corps.
+While on the Body Composition program, if a Marine fails to lose the required weight/body fat to get within standards, he can ultimately be discharged from the United States Marine Corps.